 5 Benefits of a Dehumidifier

-2. Reduces pest related problems - Allergens aren't the only unwelcome things that like humidity.
-Many pests, such as spiders and roaches, gravitate to moist environments.
-If you've noticed some creepy crawly guests sharing your space, a dehumidifier may help discourage their visits.
-Pay attention to the rooms where you spot the most pest activity, and if they are rooms where water is present or humidity is high, you may have found the root of the problem.
+Allergens aren't the only unwelcome things that like humidity.
+Pests like spiders and roaches tend to gravitate to moist environments.
+Pay attention to the rooms where you spot the most pest activity—if they are rooms where water is present or humidity is high, you may have found the root of the problem.

-3. Cotrols moisture levels - High levels of moisture in a home can cause structural problems over time.
-Condensation can build up, causing mildew and mold to form, as well as warping and deterioration.
-Even furniture can be damaged from long-term humidity and high moisture.
 Ironically, homes that are well sealed for energy efficiency can have some of the worst problems because of decreased air circulation.
-If you notice paint or wallpaper peeling, unusual stains, or a musty or moldy odor, you may need a dehumidifier to help prevent additional damage.
+If you notice peeling paint or wallpaper, unusual stains, or a musty odor, you may need a dehumidifier for mold prevention.

-4. Improves comfort - Homes with proper humidity levels are generally more comfortable, which can be especially noticeable in tropical or muggy climates.
+No one likes feeling sticky, especially while trying to sleep at night.
+Homes with proper humidity levels are generally more comfortable.
 The indoor air quality is usually improved, and the air stays cooler when a dehumidifier is in use.

 5. Reduces energy costs